codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

   * We need to worry about regions of the data-space that the model likes but which are very far from any data.
     * [FWC - because they won't be ever be affected by a negative phase b/c we're only going 1 step which doesn't move very far from positive phase / real datapoints]
     * These low energy holes cause the normalization term (denominator) to be big and we cannot sense them if we use the shortcut.
-    * Persistent particles would eventually fall into a hole, cause it to fill up then move on to another hole.
+    * Persistent particles [weight configurations] would eventually fall into a hole, cause it to fill up then move on to another hole.
-  * A good compromise between speed and correctness is to start with small weights and use CD1 (i.e. use one full step to get the “negative data”).
+  * A good compromise between speed and correctness is to start with small weights and use CD1 (i.e. use one full step to get the "negative data").
-    * Once the weights grow, the Markov chain mixes more slowly so we use CD3.
+    * Once the weights grow, the Markov chain mixes more slowly so we use CD3 [FWC - since the weights will have meaning now, we'll be getting into regions of the global state space we haven't visited before so that they can be "disproven"]
     * Once the weights have grown more we use CD10.
   * By increasing the number of steps as the weights grow, we can keep the learning working well, even as the mixing rate of the Markov chain is going down